Amrhalawani/socialmediasignup/README.md

 SocialMediaSignUp.getInstance().connectToLinkedIn(Scope linkedInScope, SocialMediaSignUpCallback callback);
 ```

-4. While ,if you want to disconnect the connection between any of the five social media platforms, here is how can you make it :
+4. While if you want to disconnect the connection between any of the five social media platforms, here is how can you make it :
 ```java
 /**
  * @param socialMediaType is enum class that has types of all social media platforms.